richardjy/FPE/index.md

 <br>

 ## Motivation and History
 Forest Park Explorer was inspired by a network map of the Portland, Oregon's [Forest Park trails](https://forestparkconservancy.org/forest-park/) created in Visio® by Rick Kneedler.
-A large measure of thanks is due to Pete Carleson, who was a passionate advocate for making an electronic version and has made many useful suggestions and identified various bugs and issues during Alpha testing.
+A large measure of thanks is due to Pete Carleson, who was a passionate advocate for making an interactive version and has made many useful suggestions and identified various bugs and issues during Alpha testing.

 A big reason to use FPE is to overcome the 'tree tax' imposed when using a GPS in the park, where the reported GPS distance is too short, often by 10% or more.
 Distances along the trails in FPE come from the Forest Park Conservancy [Trail Map](https://forestparkconservancy.org/product/trail-map-visitors-guide/) (2016 version) and 'All Trails Challenge' spreadsheet (2018 version).
 Roads and missing trails were calculated using [www.mappedometer.com](https://www.mappedometer.com/).
 Some fixes to obvious errors were also made (e.g. the extensions to FL13 are too short as listed on the FPC map, causing GPX-to-routing failures).
 While not claiming to be perfect, the values should be a better estimate of the actual distance traveled.